Hitler in Linz and Leonding

 The graves of Alois and Clara Hitler in Leonding

 Alois Hitler was buried within a local cemetery in Leonding after his death in 1903.
 Talking about Clara Hitler, Adolf Hitler’s mother, her state of health has been dramatically changing within her last years of life, with some spots of hope, but usually for the worse.
-On October 22, 1907 Adolf, who had previously returned from Vienna to Linz to take care of his mother, attend doctor Bloch and finds out that the state of health of Clara Hitler is badly inevitable.
-She soon starts to spend all time in bed.
+On October 22, 1907, Adolf, who had previously returned from Vienna to Linz to take care of his mother, attend doctor Bloch and finds out that the state of health of Clara Hitler is badly inevitable.
+She soon starts to spend all the time in bed.
 Starting from November 6th, 1907 doctor Bloch attends their house every day to visit a patience and gives her a morphine.
 Clara Hitler passed at 2 a.m. on December 21, 1907.
 She was only 47 years old.
 Adolf made a painting of his mother within her last hours and spent a night at his mother’s bed, waiting for doctor Bloch, who certificated the death.

-A coffin with Clara Hitler was in apartment in Linz till the day of the funeral on December 23, 1907.
+A coffin with Clara Hitler was kept in the apartment in Linz till the day of the funeral on December 23, 1907.
 A cold foggy weather and two carriages (Adolf and his sister with her husband) escorted a catafalque to the cemetery of Leonding.
 Clara Hitler was buried near her husband, a 30 meters from their former home on Michaelsbegstrasse.
 A six-year-old Edmund Hitler was buried nearby seven years before.
-On the next day, December 24, 1907 family of Hitler visits Bloch’s office in Linz and pay off 300 krones for treatment.
+On the next day, December 24, 1907, family of Hitler visits Bloch’s office in Linz and pay off 300 Krones for treatment.
 Some time after a young Adolf Hitler makes a gift to a Jewish doctor Bloch.
 He gives him a few of own paintings with a great sense of a gratitude.
 Later, young Adolf will send his drawings to doctor Bloch and one was from his period in Vienna.

 After the Anschluss of Austria in March 1938, Adolf Hitler, as a chancellor and fuhrer visited Leonding on March 12.
 History preserved a rare photo of Hitler, who lays the flowers on the graves of his parents.
 These gravestones of Alois and Clara Hitler survived the War and the next 60 years.
 In 2012 local authorities moved the gravestones in an attempt to reduce the interest for this place among the modern admirers of the Nazis and extremists.
 In fact, the cemetery is of a small size, so it was not difficult to find the actual site of the graves that are still under the ground.
 The spot is located near the stone wall, facing the Michaelsbegstrasse and former Hitler’s home.
 The only clear spot on the ground attracts even more attention.